JONSASSE/432-2018/projects/project2/PRESENTATIONS.md

 ## 2018-05-03 Thursday (Afternoon Session)

-Project Titles **in bold** indicate that Dr. Love has seen your work via Canvas.
+Project Titles **in bold** indicate that Dr. Love has seen that your work was posted to Canvas.
+The words (revision to come) after your name (if they appear) are there to remind Dr. Love that he requested during your presentation that you revise your project and repost it to Canvas by May 9.

 Thursday 2018-05-03   | 08: Ryan Honomichl
 --------------------: | :-------------------------------------------------------------------------------------------